 Our responsible investment approach is deeply aligned with active ownership activities for risk mitigation and value creation over the long term.
 As active owners, we leverage on our market expertise to foster long-term, collaborative relationships with directly-held investee companies to deepen collective understanding and tackle material issues including ESG risks and opportunities.
 As such, we consider engagement and proxy voting as key drivers of active ownership.
 Integral to the investment process, the responsibility of engagement and proxy voting is often led by our investment teams.
-Where engagement overlaps with our Thematic ESG Considerations, as detailed in Section 4, these may be performed collaboratively with Central Engagement specialists.
+Where engagement overlaps with our Thematic ESG Considerations, as detailed in Section 4, these may be performed collaboratively or in conjunction with the Central Engagement Programme.